danbooru/danbooru-infrastructure/README.md

 Ansible scripts for maintaining Danbooru.
 Includes:

 * Configuration templates for Nginx and other OS-level services.
-* Configuration templates for Danbooru services (Danbooru, IQDBs, Reportbooru, Archives, etc).
+* Configuration templates for Danbooru services (Danbooru, Reportbooru, Archives, etc).
 * Ansible scripts for updating the running production servers.

 This repository is to document how Danbooru is configured in production.
 This